-A good king must rule fairly and justly, therefore he must have his wits at the ready (Pr 16:12; Lev 19:15; Deut 16:18-20; II Sam 23:3).
+A good king must rule fairly and justly, so he must be fully alert in all mental faculties (Pr 16:12; Lev 19:15; Deut 16:18-20; II Sam 23:3).
 Wine and strong drink, by the alcohol they contain, relax the central nervous system and can impair memory, reduce decision-making ability, or cloud moral judgment by dulling normal inhibitions (Pr 23:33).
 Rulers cannot allow this to occur, so they have stricter drinking limitations than others.

 There are three levels of drinking wine in the New Testament.
 Church members could enjoy wine freely, but without drunkenness (Eph 5:18).
-Deacons were not to be given to much wine, and bishops were not to be given to wine (I Tim 3:3,8; Titus 1:7).
-Older women, teachers of young women, were restricted just like deacons (Titus 2:3).
-The word “given” means these leaders could not be prone or vulnerable to the specified amounts.
+Deacons were not to be given to much wine; bishops, or pastors, were not to be given to wine (I Tim 3:3,8; Tit 1:7).
+Older women, teachers of young women, were restricted like deacons (Tit 2:3).
+The word given means these leaders could not be prone or vulnerable to the specified amounts.

 Let every man consider his rank, and let him rule his drinking accordingly.
 Wise men, even simple husbands and fathers, will not allow wine to compromise their example and role in the home.
-As saints you are to be sober and vigilant, so let every man take heed.
+Jesus Christ has also made them kings and priests unto God and His Father (Rev 1:6).
+As such, every man should be sober and vigilant about using alcohol.